pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 - Implement integration with Cluster Autoscaler
 - Gather feedback from developers and surveys
+- Positive acknowledgment from 3 would-be implementors of a resource driver, from a diversity of companies or projects
 - Tests are in Testgrid and linked in KEP
 - In addition to the basic features, we also handle:
   - reuse of network-attached resources after unexpected node shutdown